Need an EPC in Harpenden?

 Low Energy Lights

-Again low energy lights does indeed help the EPC as they are a low cost improvement that makes a contribution to reduced energy costs but nowhere near the same contribution as insulation, heating and heating controls.
+Again low energy lights does indeed help the Energy Performance Certificate as they are a low cost improvement that makes a contribution to reduced energy costs but nowhere near the same contribution as insulation, heating and heating controls.

 Harpenden Landlord EPC Services

 The rules for landlords are forever increasing.
-For anybody who is a landlord, ensure that you don’t fall foul of the regulations, as civil fees and penalties as much as £5,000 could be given.
+For anybody who is a property owner, make certain you don’t fall foul of the regulations, as civil penalty charges of up to £5,000 may be issued.

-Have a look at our guidelines for quick advice.
-We also provide reductions for several properties.
+Check out our guidelines for quick advice.
+We also provide reductions for a number of properties.

 Letting agent handing over key